fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/transactions-by-account.md

 This report stands out for its comprehensive multi-currency support:

-- **Multiple Currency Views**: See amounts in original currency, base (accounting) currency, and ledger account currency
+- **Multiple Currency Views**: See the original currency amounts, ledger account currency, and base (accounting) currency
-- **Detailed Transaction Breakdown**: View gross amount, net amount, and tax amount for each transaction
+- **Detailed Transaction Breakdown**: View gross amount, net amount, and tax amount for each transaction (per respective currency)
 - **Exchange Rate Information**: Includes FX rates for easy currency conversion tracking

 ## Generating a Transactions by Account Report in Fiskl